 Should You Be Worried When Your Guinea Pig Farts?

 Also, remember that food plays an important role in your guinea pig’s digestive tract health.
-Always evade foods that make your guinea pig bloated and instead, opt for a high-fiber food.
+Always evade foods that make your guinea pig bloated and instead opt for high-fiber food.

-I know that we already mentioned all of this, but we must take excessive farting seriously, as it can cause some serious problems if not treated well.
+You must take excessive farting in guinea pigs seriously, as it can cause some serious problems if not treated on time.